hmrc/phone-number-gateway/README.md

 There are 2 published APIs:

-. `send-code` - to send a verification code to the supplied mobile phone number . `verify-code` - to verify that the code provided matches the one sent to the provided mobile phone number
+. `send-code` - to send a verification code to the supplied mobile phone number

+. `verify-code` - to verify that the code provided matches the one sent to the provided mobile phone number

 contact
 -------

-Our preferred contact method is our public channel in HMRC Digital Slack: `#team-cip-attribute-reputation`
+Our preferred contact method is our public channel in HMRC Digital Slack: `#team-cip-insights-and-reputation`

-If you don't have access to Slack, please email us at `cip-attribute-reputation-g@digital.hmrc.gov.uk`
+If you don't have access to Slack, please email us at `cip-insights-and-reputation-g@digital.hmrc.gov.uk`

 ### License